ShohrabSakin/Travels-and-Tourism-with-Vue-and-Laravel/README.md

     2. Extract the files and copy those  files in your preferable Xampp folder [C/D/E].

-    3. Make two folder name  "REACT" and "LARAVEL" in your preferable Xampp folder [C/D/E].
+    3. Make two folder name  "VUE JS" and "LARAVEL" in your preferable Xampp folder [C/D/E].

     4. In LARAVEL folder keep the "sakin" file.
 Which was used for Back end.

-    5. In REACT folder keep the "hacker-stories" file.
+    5. In VUE JS folder keep the "MyVueProject" file.
 Which was used for Front end.

     6. Open phpMyAdmin (http://localhost/phpmyadmin/)